10 Things You Didn’t Know About Dr Pepper

 2. It's the oldest major soft drink brand in America

-It was created one year before Coca-Cola (1886) and eight years before Pepsi (1893).
-Score one for Texas.
+Dr Pepper was created one year before Coca-Cola (1886) and eight years before Pepsi (1893).
+Score one for Texas (and dentists the world over)!

 3. The origin of the name is disputed

-Before it was given the name Dr Pepper, patrons would simply order a “Waco” at the soda fountain.
-But the soda’s official name is said to come from Dr. Charles T. Pepper, a doctor who gave Wade Morrison permission to marry his daughter (though they never married).
-Play on, playa.
+Before it was given the name Dr Pepper (with no period after the Dr), patrons would simply order a “Waco” at the soda fountain.
+But the soda’s official name is said to come from Dr. Charles T. Pepper, a doctor who gave Wade Morrison permission to marry his daughter (even though they never went through with the wedding).
+Maybe he preferred to play the field with his newfound carbonated celebrity status.

 4. The "10, 2, and 4 o'clock" slogan stems from an academic study on human fatigue

-... which found that a person’s blood sugar is lowest at the hours of 10:30am, 2:30pm, and 4:30pm.
-"Drinking a bite to eat" at 10, 2, and 4 would thus help avoid those mid-day sugar crashes (by drinking more sugar).
+... which found that a person’s blood sugar is lowest at the hours of 10:30 am, 2:30 pm, and 4:30 pm.
+"Drinking a bite to eat" at Ten, Two, and Four would thus help avoid those midday sugar crashes (by drinking more sugar).

 6. The "Flaming Dr Pepper" cocktail is a shot of amaretto topped with 151 rum, lit on fire, and then dropped in beer

-When sugar was rationed in WWII, Dr Pepper petitioned congress to reclassify soda as a food.
+When sugar was rationed in WWII, Dr Pepper petitioned Congress to reclassify soda as a food.
 They created a booklet called "The Liquid Bite" that proclaimed the energy boost from the sugar in soda was essential to the war effort.
-We won the war, so they must've been right?
+We won the war, so they must've been right.
+Right?

 10. The 23 flavors that make up the unique taste of Dr Pepper are...

-... literally locked in a vault at the Dr Pepper Snapple Group headquarters in Plano, through the Internet community speculates they are: amaretto, almond, blackberry, black licorice, carrot, clove, cherry, caramel, cola, ginger, juniper, lemon, molasses, nutmeg, orange, prune, plum, pepper, root beer, rum, raspberry, tomato, and vanilla.
+... literally locked in a vault at the Dr Pepper Snapple Group headquarters in Plano, though the internet community speculates they are amaretto, almond, blackberry, black licorice, carrot, clove, cherry, caramel, cola, ginger, juniper, lemon, molasses, nutmeg, orange, prune, plum, pepper, root beer, rum, raspberry, tomato, and vanilla.
+Plenty of people have tried to recreate it, but nothing will compare to the original.